-Method of Instruction - Asynchronous Online Presentation
+Method of Instruction

-This course is delivered asynchronously online, and will be utilizing resources available through Blackboard and the instructor's website, to which Blackboard is linked.
-The course curricula are divided up into modules.
-With few exceptions, each lecture/module has a:
+This course is delivered asynchronously online and will utilize resources available through Blackboard and the instructor's website, to which Blackboard is linked.
+The course curricula are divided into modules.
+With few exceptions, each lecture/module has the following:

-- Learning Guide that will guide the student through the lecture, videos, animations, and other media under consideration. - Lecture Outline that provides structure to the course content, focuses on preparing the student for assessment exams, and includes space for note-taking.
+- Learning Guide that will guide the student through the lecture, videos, animations, and other media under consideration. - Lecture Outline that provides structure to the course content and focuses on preparing the student for assessment exams, and includes space for note-taking.
 In addition, - Handouts Additional handouts are provided as needed where support may be needed - Video Support Archived Videos of the lectures/modules provide instructional delivery in an online lecture setting.
 Both the lecture outlines and the video support page can be found online.
-In the videos, I will walk you through everything!

-- Image Bank for each module there is an image bank with photos, illustrations, and powerpoints that may be used as needed by the student. - Laboratory As anatomy and Physiology is a laboratory course, special links are provided to laboratory material, videos and photographs, and guides. - Exams are given on a lecture by lecture basis and should be completed before beginning the next lecture sequence.
-These exams will cover the material covered in the outlines, handouts, and videos.
+In the videos, I will walk you through everything! - Image Bank Each module has an image bank with photos, illustrations, and PowerPoint that may be used by the student as needed. - Laboratory As Anatomy and Physiology is a laboratory course, special links are provided to laboratory material, videos, photographs, and guides. - Exams are given on a lecture-by-lecture basis and should be completed before the following lecture sequence begins.
+These exams will cover the material in the outlines, handouts, and videos.
 The exams are noncumulative, but any lecture topic assumes a working knowledge of previous lecture topics.